Yandex Cloud

 The current DB list in the cluster will be completely overwritten by the list provided in the permissions parameter.

-Before executing your request, make sure the list includes all the required databases, including existing ones.
+Before sending your request, make sure the list covers all the required databases, including existing ones.

-• To update ClickHouse® settings for a user, provide the required settings with updated values in the settings parameter.
+• To update user's ClickHouse® settings, provide the required settings with updated values in the settings parameter.

 • To update quota settings, provide the updated list of settings in the quotas parameter.

-The list is arranged as an array.
+The list appears as an array.
 One array element contains settings for a single quota.

 Warning